aveldanov/TheGameApp/README.md

 7. Moved functionality into the UI view
 8. Enchanced text fly-in with CocoaPOD - CLTypingLabel
 9. Refactored code to access new Settings functionality
 10. Added the UI and Unit testing along with refactoring to dependency injection pattern
 11. Manual QA

 ### Next Steps

--    Automation testing
+-    Enhanced automation testing
 -    Deeper debugging / refactoring
+-    Offline Play
+-    Logger Implementation
 -    Optional: link to a database to persist the state
--    Adding Legal statement
+-    Adding Legal/Terms statement
+-    Payment Feature/Subscription Implementation
 -    Deploying in AppStore